blaklinten/trackme-c/README.md

 # Testing
 Tests are written with the `cmocka` testing library.
 Test the project by running the `test_main` after successful compilation.
+To enable logging `export TRACKME_LOG_LEVEL` with values 1, 2 or 3 to have SUCCESS, ERROR, or INFO level.